Retiring and Living in the Yucatan – Merida to Progeso

 To the west of the state of Quintana Roo is the state of Yucatan, stretching across the peninsula to the Gulf of Mexico.
-It’s one the four states with the highest investment in the country, and the demand for Merida real estate for houses and apartments here is growing thanks to economy backed by a strong industry built on solid foreign investment.
+It’s one of the four states with the highest investment in the country, and the demand for Merida real estate for houses and apartments here is growing thanks to an economy backed by a strong industry built on solid foreign investment.

 And yes, Yucatan does have beachfront real estate, about 250 miles of it.

 Living in Merida for Retiring in the Yucatan

 For those wishing to retire in the Yucatan region of Mexico, the capital city of Merida offers colonial-era charm, urban vibrancy, and culture.
 In Merida real estate, baby boomers own over 50% percent of vacation homes and rental properties.
 The houses in Merida that are located in the city centre, as well as those located on the coast, are the ones that American and Canadian investors seek out for a second home.

 There are two key factors that attract retirees to Merida: affordability and modern amenities.
 Expats who are used to living comfortably and having the use of modern services and amenities will find the same in Merida.
 It has the modern-day conveniences and services that many Mexican colonial towns and cities don’t have.